Azure/pcs-storage-adapter-dotnet/README.md

 1. Define the following environment variables.
 See [Configuration and Environment variables](#configuration-and-environment-variables) for detailed information for setting these for your enviroment.
     * `PCS_STORAGEADAPTER_DOCUMENTDB_CONNSTRING` = {your DocumentDB connection string}
 1. Start the WebService project (e.g. press F5)
-1. Using an HTTP client like [Postman](https://www.getpostman.com), use the [RESTful API](https://github.com/Azure/pcs-storage-adapter-dotnet/wiki/API-specs) to create a simulation.
+1. Using an HTTP client like [Postman](https://www.getpostman.com), use the [RESTful API](https://github.com/Azure/pcs-storage-adapter-dotnet/wiki/API-specs) to create a collection.

 ## Running the service with IntelliJ Rider
 1. Open the solution using the `pcs-storage-adapter.sln` file.